Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 You might be wondering--what does all this crazy math look like if you were to visualize it?
 Well, this is what it would look like:

-<iframe src="https://www.youtube.com/embed/Vm-0o4YNdD4?rel=0?autoplay=1&loop=1&playlist=Vm-0o4YNdD4" width="1500" height="700" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vm-0o4YNdD4?si=XducnxTvebGTR7UL?&autoplay=1&rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 #### Creating our HOG3D Dataset